Virginia Legal Information

 - d.
 Right to request and receive an accounting of all disclosures.

 2. Under Virginia law, a minor is “deemed an adult for the purpose of consenting to . . . medical or health services needed in the case of outpatient care, treatment or rehabilitation for mental illness or emotional disturbance;” and the minor is “also deemed an adult for the purposes of accessing or authorizing disclosure” of those records.
 (See Virginia §54.1-2969, E) .
 [See footnote #1.]
-Therefore, under HIPAA, a Virginia minor in mental health treatment is considered to be “the patient,” retaining all the rights afforded to adult patients.
+Therefore, under HIPAA, a Virginia minor who enters mental health treatment under his/her own authority and by giving his/her own consent is considered to be “the patient,” retaining all the rights afforded to adult patients.
 [See footnote #2.]

 3. Minors who consent to their own treatment (as authorized under §54.1-2969) have the legal right to give, or refuse to give, consent for disclosures to others, both under that statute and under the Virginia Health Records Privacy Statute ( § 32.1-127.1:03 ) and under HIPAA.